GeotrekCE/Geotrek-rando-v3/docs/customization/customization-htmlscripts.md

 **Widget page:** [Météo-France Widgets](https://meteofrance.com/widgets)

-??? note **How to disable this widget**
+!!! note

-By default the "forecast widget" is enabled for all content types; if you want to remove it, you need to write it explicitly in the `customization/html/details.json` file.
+    By default the **forecast widget** is enabled for all content types; if you want to remove it, you need to write it explicitly in the `customization/html/details.json` file.

 ```json
 {